It's Been 25 Years Since Whoopi Goldberg Made Pop Culture Nuns A Thing

 Today, a movie about a lounge singer who is forced to take on the identity of a nun under witness protection sounds too ridiculous to be any good.
 But 25 years ago, it was the stuff that blockbuster hits were made of.
-On the 29th of May, 1992, Sister Act was released in cinemas and became one of that year’s highest grossing films, and cult classic for ‘80s babies and their parents.
+On May 29, 1992, Sister Act was released in theaters and became one of that year’s highest grossing films, and cult classic for ‘80s babies and their parents.

 Advertisement